DeviceConnect: Android SDK

 }

-implementation("in.finbox:logger:<LOGGER_SDK_VERSION>:release@aar") {
+implementation("in.finbox:logger:<LOGGER_SDK_VERSION>:parent-release@aar") {

 isTransitive = true